What is a Solutions Engineer?

 Nov 4, 2025

-I’m job hunting for the first time in almost a decade, and I’m stuck on a surprisingly hard question: what title should I actually search for?
-I’ve been a ‘Senior Atlassian Engineer’ and a ‘Staff Application Engineer,’ but the work I’m best at could best be described as engineering solutions: translating fuzzy business goals into measurable outcomes and architecting the path to get there.
+I’m job hunting for the first time in almost a decade, and I’m stuck on a surprisingly hard question: what job title should I actually search for?
+I’ve been a “Senior Atlassian Engineer” and a “Staff Application Engineer,” but the work I’m best at is architecting solutions.
+Translating fuzzy business goals into something measurable and implementable.
+Was that too buzzwordy?

-Yes I am an Atlassian SME.
-Yes I know Jira and Confluence like the back of my hand, I know all the tips and tricks, how to work around the quirks, what apps are the most useful.
+Yes, I am an Atlassian SME.
+Yes, I know Jira and Confluence like the back of my hand.
+I know the tips and tricks, how to work around the quirks, and what apps are useful.
 All that.
 But that’s only half my job.
-The other half, arguably the significantly more difficult half, is designing solutions.
+The other half, arguably the harder half, is being a solutions architect.

 This is obviously a parody but, like all good parodies, it’s not that far from the truth.